Regaining Your Teen Banner

 3. (3) Instruct on new parent-child relationship

-Will these things make a change on the child?
+Will these things make a change in the child?
 We cannot guarantee it.
-Once bitterness has grabbed hold of the heart, the evil one can easily persuade the child to think that the parents’ attempt to solve things are only a manipulation to get him to behave.
-In other words, the child can still interpret the gestures of love and the confessions of the parents as being motivated from something other than love.
+Once bitterness has gripped the heart, the evil one can easily persuade the child that the parents’ attempt to solve the problem is merely a manipulation to get him to behave.
+In other words, the child can still interpret the gestures of love and the confessions of the parents as being motivated by something other than love.
 After all, some of us parents have been acting selfishly for more than ten years.
 Our child knows nothing else.
 But love combined with prayer allows God’s Spirit to move in wonderful ways.

 Finding Hope

 IShaped by love: Steps of Renewal believe children desperately hope that things can get better with their parents.
 (They might not say this, though!)
-The need for love and acceptance is so deep that when the parents begin to show genuine love and care for the child, the child begins to be drawn by it.
+The need for love and acceptance is so deep that when parents begin to show genuine love and care for the child, the child is drawn to it.
 Love is irresistible.
-Unfortunately, the old patterns, such as anger, accusatory talk and avoidance of guilt, can arise and cover up this love.
+Unfortunately, the old patterns, such as anger, accusatory talk, and avoidance of guilt, can arise and cover up this love.
 But this is where the parents need to be firm in their new attitudes and treatment of their child.

 Love is irresistible!

-As love proves itself genuine, the hope for real change will get stronger and stronger.
+As love proves itself genuine, the hope for real change will grow stronger.
 Real love breaks down those hostile attitudes and replaces them with love.
-Our hope here is based on love being greater than hatred.
-God’s love won our hearts, and as His people we imitate this humble and yet persistent and aggressive love.
+Our hope here is grounded in the belief that love is greater than hatred.
+God’s love won our hearts, and as His people, we imitate this humble and yet persistent and aggressive love.

-In the above picture is a mountain stream where my family went on a hike last year.
-The path is unique in that it crosses the stream again and again.
-The stream is special in that the rocks that form the bed of the river are extremely smooth worn away by many years of water rushing over them.
-They are so smooth that children slide down the river’s rock!
+The picture above shows a mountain stream where my family went hiking last year.
+The path is unique in that it crosses the stream repeatedly.
+The stream is special because the rocks that form its bed are extremely smooth, worn down by many years of water rushing over them.
+They are so smooth that children slide down the river’s rocks!
 We need to wake up and start loving our children in a similar way.
-It may take a while but at least we are doing what we are suppose to.
+It may take a while, but at least we are doing what we are supposed to.
 Let your love flow over them and smooth away the roughness.
-Now let's take a look at the three steps to renew this relationship!
+Now, let's take a look at the three steps to renew this relationship!

 Next =>